e-h-dev/trip-discoverer/README.md

 ### Typography

 * The font used in this app is Poppins, this font was suggested for the logo by [Canva](https://www.canva.com/).
-This font gives a strong presence which makes reading the information very clear.
+This font gives a strong presence which makes reading the information noticeably clear.
 The font is available in a wide range of weights.
 The font is clear and easy to read across the entire app, the user will never have to strain to read any section.

 - - -

-* The font is imported from google fonts [Poppins](https://fonts.google.com/?query=poppins) it is used via the import link at the head of the [stylesheet](assets/css/style.css), this links all the text across the pages of the website to the appropriate style and font.
+* The font is imported from google fonts.
+[Poppins](https://fonts.google.com/?query=poppins) It is used via the import link at the head of the [stylesheet](assets/css/style.css).
+This links all the text across the pages of the website to the appropriate style and font.

 ### Imagery

 I have used a beautiful image of a car speeding off on a trip, for the hero image.
 The image gives the user a positive feel of freedom to discover and experiance nw trips.
-This image is downloaded with a full license from [piaxabay](https://pixabay.com/photos/car-transportation-travel-road-trip-6603726/).
+This image is downloaded with a full license from: [piaxabay](https://pixabay.com/photos/car-transportation-travel-road-trip-6603726/).

 ## Wireframes